sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ./logging/bin/deploy_fluentbit_open.sh
 ```

-The the namespace into which the components are deployed must already exist.
+The namespace into which the components are deployed must already exist.
 These scripts do not create the namespace.

 ## Update Logging Components